johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 - User/User Group Condition: Applies the action only to the user/user group identified by the SID

 > [!NOTE]
-> For user groups and users that are stored in Microsoft Entra Id, use the object id in the condition.
+> For user groups and users that are stored in Microsoft Entra ID, use the object id in the condition.
 For user groups and users that are stored locally, use the Security Identifier (SID)
 > [!NOTE]
 > On Windows, The SID of the user who's signed in can be retrieved by running the PowerShell command `whoami /user`.